sgolebiewski-intel/openvino/docs/notebooks/281-kosmos2-multimodal-large-language-model-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-632/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/torch/jit/_trace.py:165: UserWarning: The .grad attribute of a Tensor that is not a leaf Tensor is being accessed.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-642/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/torch/jit/_trace.py:165: UserWarning: The .grad attribute of a Tensor that is not a leaf Tensor is being accessed.
 Its .grad attribute won't be populated during autograd.backward().
 If you indeed want the .grad field to be populated for a non-leaf Tensor, use .retain_grad() on the non-leaf Tensor.
 If you access the non-leaf Tensor by mistake, make sure you access the leaf Tensor instead.
 See github.com/pytorch/pytorch/pull/30531 for more informations.
 (Triggered internally at aten/src/ATen/core/TensorBody.h:489.) if a.grad is not None:

 Convert Text model
 ~~~~~~~~~~~~~~~~~~

+`back to top ⬆️ <#table-of-contents>`__

 The Text Model performs in generation pipeline and we can separate it
 into two stage.
 In the first stage the model transforms ``image_embeds``